kodekloudhub/linux-challenges/linux-challenge-2/README.md

 #
 #################################

-# Start GoApp by running the "nohup go run main.go &" command from "/home/bob/go-app/" directory
+# Compile and run go-app from "/home/bob/go-app/" directory
+# Do the compile in the foreground so as not to have to poll a background task for completion
 pushd /home/bob/go-app
+go build -o go-app .
-nohup go run main.go &
+nohup ./go-app &

-# Wait for it to be running (usually 15-20 seconds as it has to compile first)
-while ! ps -faux | grep -P '/tmp/go-build\d+/\w+/exe/main'
-do
-    sleep 2
-done
-sleep 2
 popd

 #################################